Image

 Warrington’s progress to date, alongside our future successes, will be based on all people, all partners and all communities getting involved and taking their own action to combat the climate emergency.

-The council wants to be carbon neutral in its own operations by 2030, but we want to think bigger.
+The council wants to be net zero in our own operations by 2030, but we want to think bigger.
 We want to support you to make your own carbon conscious decisions so that as a whole town, we can reduce our carbon footprint and support and inspire one another to all play our part.

 Steps you can take